turutupa/py_quiz/README.md

 You may use virtualenv to install dependencies seperately, keep it cleeean ;)

 Any suggestions or ideas please let me know!

+** I was thinking a global scoreboard or something like that, is that something you might be interested in? ;)